yazan-metax/get_next_line/Readme.md

 - Its core functionality typically involves reading from a file or an input stream (like stdin) until it reaches a newline character or the end of the file.
 Upon encountering a newline character, it stores the line read into a buffer and returns it to the calling function.
 Subsequent calls to get_next_line() continue from where the previous call left off, allowing you to retrieve subsequent lines.

+## GOALS
+This project will not only allow you to add a very convenient function to your collection, but it will also make you learn a highly interesting new concept in C programming: static variables.

 ## requirements ℹ️: